Campaign of the Month: October 2017

 • Prettying Up Posts: Sometimes players aren’t satisfied with their writing and want to polish it up.
 The GM does this all the time in the game’s posted logs.
 For example, “he’s wearing a suit” might get changed into “he’s wearing a plum-colored pinstriped suit with a rose pinned to the lapel.”
 The GM might add, delete, or revise sections of a character’s dialogue.
 None of this can actually change what happens.
 The PC who spits on the prince’s face still spits in the prince’s face.
 But the player or GM could change a description from “spittle” to “bloody spittle” if they forgot that vampires don’t produce (many) bodily fluids besides blood.

 • Jumping the Gun: There have been a few times when players posted their PC’s actions before they could roll a Mental Skill check the GM had intended to ask them for.
 If the player wants to do something differently based on the check results, it’s okay for them to revise their posts.
-(These are always for Skill rolls the GM calls for, not ones asked for by players.
-If a player does something they regret, then asks for a dice roll to recognize whether it was regret-worthy, it’s too late to take back actions if the GM has already replied.)

 The GM can make retcons to the game’s continuity, though will only do so in extenuating circumstances.
 For example, after one PC was retired, his epilogue had a line which stated he was executed in 2042.
 When we un-retired him and brought him back to active play, his execution date got changed to 2016.
 GM retcons follow a pretty simple cardinal rule: